What Do I Do With My Sexual Desires?

 Address this need by:

-• Acknowledging that your pain from the past doesn’t stay in the past and that God is inviting you into healing.
+• acknowledging that your pain from the past doesn’t stay in the past and that God is inviting you into healing

-• Seeking help from a counselor who has training specifically in trauma recovery.
+• seeking help from a counselor who has training specifically in trauma recovery

-• Considering reading Jay Stringer’s book, Unwanted*
+• consider reading Jay Stringer’s book, Unwanted*

 A mature Christian learns to be aware of desires rather than driven by them.
 As you grow in your relationship with God, you may find that He helps you address sexual temptation by meeting you in the underlying wellspring of those temptations.